Best Business Lines of Credit for New Businesses in February 2025

 +

-Still, with a minimum credit score of 660, American Express is likely a better fit for those with excellent credit scores.
-In addition, be aware that the company’s personal guarantee requirement means you’ll be expected to repay the loan if your business is unable to foot the bill.
+With no application, origination or prepayment fees, American Express keeps the upfront costs of borrowing low and you won’t be penalized if you choose to pay off your loan early.
+Still, with a minimum credit score of 660, this line of credit may only be an option for those with good credit scores.
+In addition, American Express requires a personal guarantee, which means you’ll be expected to repay the loan if your business is unable to foot the bill.

 +